DarioDeMaio/Code_Smells_NLP/readme.md

 ## Statistical Tests

-To compare the models' performances, the non-parametric Friedman test was employed.
+To compare the models' performances, was employed the non-parametric Friedman, McNemar and Bonferroni test.

 ## Dataset